Sleeping Bear Point Life Saving Station: History

 Ownership of the station was later transferred to the National Park Service, and it is now part of the Sleeping Bear Dunes National Lakeshore.
-Beginning in 1971, and for several summers thereafter, the station served as the visitor's center for the Lakeshore.
+Beginning in 1971, and for several summers thereafter, the station served as the visitor center for the Lakeshore.
 In 1982- 1983, the bulk of the Life Saving Station was restored to its 1931 appearance.
 The interior of the boathouse and the crew's bedroom were restored their early 1900s.
 In the spring of 1984, the station re-opened as a maritime museum.

 Description

 The Sleeping Bear Point Life Saving Station includes four buildings: a residence, a boat house, a storage shed, and a signal tower.
 The residence is a two-story frame building on a cement foundation with a wood-shingled gable roof.
 A porch with four square columns spans the front of the structure.
 The nearby boat house is also a wooden frame structure, covered with vertical siding and topped with a wood shingle hip roof and an octagonal cupola.